Opportunities to Gain Experience During the Pandemic

 Upchieve Tutor online one-on-one with low-income high school students who need your help academically.

 Practice your Science Skills through Volunteering or Citizen Science Projects:

 Citizenscience.gov is an official government website designed to accelerate the use of crowdsourcing and citizen science across the US Government.

 Citizen Science Projects lists projects curated by National Geographic for children grades 3-12+.

 Zooniverse pairs volunteers with professional researchers around the world to support over 70 online citizen science projects.
-Their goal is "to enable research that would not be possible, or practical, otherwise."

 Work with Documents: